quicwg/base-drafts/draft-ietf-quic-qpack.md

 An encoder MUST treat receipt of a Header Acknowledgment as also acknowledging any dynamic table entries that the header block referenced.
-That is, this instruction is also processed as a Table Size Synchronize instruction with a value matching the Largest Reference of the corresponding header block.
+That is, this instruction is also processed as a Table State Synchronize instruction with a value matching the Largest Reference of the corresponding header block.

 A decoder MUST track increases to the largest acknowledged dynamic table entry